hoang-danny05/swarm-interactions/README.md

 - ~~Annotate a good subset of the runs~~
 - ~~Delete result json files that have improper formatting~~
 - ~~In annotations add a star to show qualitatively diffrent, communication. (make it a button on view GUI)~~
+- Modify word cloud to include words that only have high variance with respect to the dialogue compared to the other agents.
+        - in nlp, it is standard to get rid of `and`'s and `the`
+        - Pull out words for each angent config to make clouds for each agent.
+        - maybe make some without barbie and oppenheimer
+        - do some log probability between the whole entire corpus
+                - pull out the high variability between a specific agent and corpus.
+                - implies pulling out barbie and oppenhiemer (not manually)
 ## Notes

 In `Warehouse/test/AE` all runs are empty.
 Starting annotation on `Warehouse/test/AF`.